hashicorp/terraform-provider-google/website/docs/r/memcache_instance.html.markdown

   Maintenance policy for an instance.
   Structure is [documented below](#nested_maintenance_policy).

+* `reserved_ip_range_id` -
+  (Optional)
+  Contains the name of allocated IP address ranges associated with the private service access connection for example, "test-default" associated with IP range 10.0.0.0/29.

 * `region` -
   (Optional)
   The region of the Memcache instance.
 If it is not provided, the provider region is used.